 2-1.
-GENERAL INFORMATION: The TRI-MAX 20 Compressed Air Foam fire suppression system uses compressed air to propel fire fighting foam.
+GENERAL INFORMATION: The TRI-MAX 10 Compressed Air Foam fire suppression system uses compressed air to propel fire fighting foam.
 Thousands of tight radius bubbles quickly cool and smother a fire by providing a thick vapor-sealing blanket of foam that virtually eliminates re-ignition.
 The foam will adhere to horizontal and vertical surfaces.
 This system allows the operator to seal a fuel spill and flammable vapors with foam thus reducing or eliminating a potential fire.
-The 20 gallon system produces approximately 400 gallons of finished foam.
-It takes approximately 1.5 minutes, in the full open position, to fully discharge the 400 gallons of finished foam.
-The system will discharge the foam approximately 75-85 feet in a no wind condition allowing fire fighting personnel without protective clothing to avoid thermal injuries.
-There is an approximate 25% reduction in discharge distance using the Freeze Protected Foam solutions at -40 degrees F/C due to the increased viscosity of the foam.
+The 10 gallon system produces approximately 200 gallons of finished foam.
+It takes approximately 45 seconds, in the full open position, to fully discharge the 200 gallons of finished foam.
 The system can easily be serviced by the operator.
-Trained personnel can accomplish all maintenance except the hydrostatic pressure testing of the Air Cylinders, Premix Tank, and the Discharge Hose, which is required every five (5) years.
+Trained personnel can accomplish all maintenance except the hydrostatic pressure testing of the Air Cylinder, Premix Tank, and the Discharge Hose (if installed), which is required every five (5) years.